 The creeping thyme, commonly referred to as “mother of thyme” is probably one of the best ground cover plant choices for a flowerbed, especially for the sunny areas of a garden.

 It’s short and stocky, therefore able to adequately offer landscaping aesthetics often delivered by grass.

 In addition to its sweet fragrance, which often peaks during blooming (late in the spring to early summer), the plant helps suppress invasive weeds keeping your beds free from weed growth—though it may not be edible like the common thyme.

 There are several varieties of creeping thyme, such as English thyme, purple carpet, spicy orange, and pink chintz.

-In this case, we are focusing on the fast-spreading variety, the red creeping thyme (Thymus serpyllum), and so here is how to grow and care for it.
+In the case of ground cover plants, we are focusing on the fast-spreading variety, the red creeping thyme (Thymus serpyllum), and so here is how to grow and care for it.